 UN warns of 'full-scale humanitarian crisis' in Ethiopia conflict

-As international pressure mounted over his campaign against the dissident region, Ethiopian Prime Minister Abiy Ahmed declared operations were entering a "final" phase, and his government confirmed fresh air strikes near the Tigray capital, Mekele.
+The warning came as diplomats and humanitarian officials reported heavy fighting in northern and southern Tigray, and as federal forces claimed "major victories" that would bring them closer to the regional capital Mekele.

+A communications blackout in Tigray throughout the two-week conflict has made claims of advances difficult to verify.

-Abiy, last year's Nobel Peace Prize winner, announced a military campaign on November 4, saying it came in response to attacks by the local ruling party, the Tigray People's Liberation Front (TPLF), on federal military camps.
+Prime Minister Abiy Ahmed, last year's Nobel Peace Prize winner, announced the military campaign in Tigray on November 4, saying it came in response to attacks by the local ruling party, the Tigray People's Liberation Front (TPLF), on federal military camps.

-The United Nations refugee agency said around 27,000 Ethiopians have fled across the border into Sudan - a figure now rising by around 4,000 people each day.
+The UN refugee agency said Tuesday that around 27,000 Ethiopians had fled across the border into Sudan -- a figure now rising by around 4,000 people each day.

 "A full-scale humanitarian crisis is unfolding," spokesman Babar Baloch told a virtual press briefing from Geneva.